joakimstenhammar/molsim/CONTRIBUTING.md

 ```
 When you're done with your modifications, you may request to merge your branch into the `master`.
 Before doing so, please confer [this checklist](#appendix-checklist) and make sure, that all requirements have been satisfied.

+## 3. Coding Guidelines

+The Molsim code is not very well standardized and does not adhere to any standard.
+Just some best practices:
+* When adding new subroutines, try keep them similar to existing subroutines.
+* Indent blocks by 3 characters.
+* Use genuine spaces rather than tabs.
+* Try to confine your line width to 80 characters.
+* Avoid putting multiple statements on the same line.
+It is not good for readability..
+* If you add substantial parts, consider creating a new module for your changes.
+Place this module in a separate file.
+* Use `END SUBROUTINE <name>` or `END FUNCTION <name>` instead of just `END`.
+* Use IMPLICIT NONE in all program units.
+* Avoid the GOTO statement.
+* Avoid the use of ‘magic numbers’.
+A ‘magic number’ is a numeric constant that is hard wired into the code.
+* Insert meaningful comments frequently.
+* **Describe the Changes in the Manual**: A documentation on how to write the manual is given [here](WRITING_MANUAL.md).

-## 3. How to request to merge into Master
+## 4. How to request to merge into Master
 In order to request a merge of your branch into the `master` browse the [gitlab interface](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/merge_requests) to create a new merge request.
 Note to request the merge with a WIP-prefix.
 The merge is then designated as "work in progress".

-## 4. How to review a merge request
+## 5. How to review a merge request
 When you are assigned to a merge request you are supposed to read the changes in the code and check for possible mistakes.
 Besides of possible mistakes the code should be straight forward to understand.
 If parts of the code are difficult to understand, request more comments!
 When reviewing the code differences using git (or the [gitlab interface](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/merge_requests)) hide whitespace changes.
 Whenever you find something to be wrong or incomprehensible, add a comment to the respective line of code.
 This will start a discussion to be resolved by the author of the modification.

 Some general rules when commenting the changes of the code: